 Know your options

-There is a feeling of false confidence that some people get and they think there is no more room for improvement.
-They assume they have it all figured out, when in fact, there are still many things to be done.
+There is a feeling of false confidence that some people develop.
+They falsely assume there is no more room for improvement.
+Some think they have it all figured out, when in fact, there are still many things to be done.
 Emergency preparedness never stops, and there’s always a thing or two we’ve missed or haven’t thought about.
 It becomes a 24/7 job for some people and that’s the harsh reality.
 It doesn’t matter if you’re bugging in or bugging out and you should always make sure you can turn things in your favor.
-Things can change rapidly and you need to have backups, but in order to have those backups you need to plan for them.
+Things can change rapidly and you need to have backups.
+In order to have those backups you need to plan for them.
 You need to establish what to prepare for and plan for other options if things don’t go as initially planned.

 Know your paths

-Once again, there are many approaches to knowing the safe routes from your area and it doesn’t matter if you plan on bugging in or bugging out, the rules apply to both scenarios.
-A safe route is a path that helps you reach your point, regardless the reason behind the journey, without putting yourself or your party members at risk.
+Once again, there are many approaches to knowing the safe routes from your area.
+It doesn’t matter if you plan on bugging in or bugging out, the rules apply to both scenarios.
+A safe route is a path that helps you reach your point.
+This, regardless of the reason behind the journey, without putting yourself or your party members at risk.
 Here are some examples for bugging in or bugging out:

 Bugging in safe paths: